getreu/tp-note/docs/source/tp-note--manpage.md

 # SYNOPSIS

-    tp-note [-b] [-c <FILE>] [-d] [-e] [-p <NUM>]
+    tpnote [-b] [-c <FILE>] [-d] [-e] [-p <NUM>]
             [-n] [-v] [-V] [-x <DIR>|''|'-'] [<DIR>|<FILE>]

 # DESCRIPTION

-_Tp-Note_ is a note-taking-tool and a template system, that consistently synchronizes the note's meta-data with its filename. _Tp-Note_ collects various information about its environment and the clipboard and stores them in variables.
-New notes are created by filling these variables in predefined and customizable _Tera_-templates.
-In case '`<path>`' points to an existing '_Tp-Note_'-file, the note's meta-data is analysed and, if necessary, its filename is modified.
-For all other file types, _Tp-Note_ creates a new note that annotates the file '`<path>`' points to.
-If '`<path>`' is a directory (or, when omitted the current working directory), a new note is created in that directory.
-After creation, _Tp-Note_ launches an external text editor of your choice.
-At the same time the system's web browser is started and connected to _Tp-Note_'s internal web server.
-This server watches and renders the edited note file and generates a live preview.
+_Tp-Note_ is a note taking tool and a template system, that synchronizes the note's metadata with its filename. _Tp-Note_ collects various information about its environment and the clipboard and stores it in variables.
+New notes are created by filling these variables in predefined and customizable `Tera`-templates.
+In case `<path>` points to an existing _Tp-Note_-file, the note's metadata is analysed and, if necessary, its filename is adjusted.
+For all other file types, _Tp-Note_ creates a new note annotating the file `<path>` points to.
+If `<path>` is a directory (or, when omitted the current working directory), a new note is created in that directory.
+After creation, _Tp-Note_ launches an external editor of your choice.
+Although the templates are written for Markdown, _Tp-Note_ is not tied to any specific markup language.
+However, _Tp-Note_ comes with an optional viewer feature, that currently renders only Markdown, ReStructuredText and HTML.
+Note, that there is also some limited support for Asciidoc and WikiText.
+The note's rendition with its hyperlinks is live updated and displayed in the user's webbrowser.

-After the user finished editing, _Tp-Note_ analyses eventual changes in the notes meta-data and renames, if necessary, the file, so that its meta-data and filename are in sync again.
+After the user finished editing, _Tp-Note_ analyses eventual changes in the notes metadata and renames, if necessary, the file, so that its metadata and filename are in sync again.
 Finally, the resulting path is printed to '`stdout`', log and error messages are dumped to '`stderr`'.

-This document is Tp-Note's technical reference.
+This document is _Tp-Note_'s technical reference.
 More information can be found in [Tp-Note's user manual] and at [Tp-Note's project page].

 [Tp-Note's user manual]: https://blog.getreu.net/projects/tp-note/tp-note--manual.html